lunaprise/Lunaprise/README.md

 • Confidential Data per confidentiality agreements with third parties.

 • Confidential Imagery/Files
-Art Collection Name ( the artist's property may be relesed publicly at their own discretion as it is protected from public viewing except with consent or artist)
+Art Collection Name ( the artist's property may be released publicly at their own discretion as it is protected from public viewing except with consent or artist)

 • Photos/video protected by confidentiality agreements.